Crownie/react-uploader-hook/README.md

 Call this function to trigger an upload.
 It accepts File[] or FileList as argument

-## retryUpload()
+### retryUpload()

-Call this function to retry a failed upload, Tt accepts the fileBag id as argument
+Call this function to retry a failed upload.
+It accepts the fileBag id as argument

 ## License